 OSC is an Ideal Situation: One Summer Chicago represents an "ideal" situation to become banked.
-Within OSC youth can learn how to engage with banks safely and successfully.
-While these skills are taught in financial management playlists, when youth actually open a bank account and enroll in direct deposit, they learn the whole "bundle of skills" necessary to successfully interact with banks, including shopping around, opening, and using a bank account.
+Within OSC, youth can learn how to engage with financial institutions safely and successfully.
+While these skills are taught in financial management playlists, when youth actually open a bank account and enroll in direct deposit, they learn the whole "bundle of skills" necessary to successfully interact with financial institutions, including shopping around, opening, and using a bank account.